cschreib/kmos-scripts/README.md

 ./reduce_sci.sh
 ```

 4) Now each OB has been reduced individually, with the sky subtracted.
 The pipeline can recognize automatically if you have put science targets in both the A and B configurations, so you don't have anything special to do.
 In a next step we will merge these OBs into a single thing, but for now it is important to make sure that the reduction was successful (no bug or crash).
-Just go into each "sci-XX" directory: there should be `N` FITS files, corresponding to each of the `N` dither positions you specified in your OBs.
+Just go into each "sci-XX" directory: there should be `N` FITS files, corresponding to each of the `N` exposures you specified in your OBs.
 Each FITS file contains 48 extensions, two per IFU (one for the flux and the other for the uncertainty).
 Disabled IFUs are also included here, but the extension does not contain any data.
-You don't need to check them one by one (see next point), just make sure the files are there.
+You don't need to check them one by one (see next point), for now just make sure the files are there.

+If there is nothing, then the reduction failed.
+You can inspect the content of the `esorex_sci.log` file to figure out what happened and, if possible, fix the issue.

 ## G. Check for the detection of helper targets

 1) Next you want to make sure that your "helper" targets can be seen in the continuum image for each OB.
 These are stars of magnitude H=21 (for DIT=600s), as informally recommended in the manual.
-Additionally, some times we chose to observe a z=0 galaxy with a Pashen-alpha line: it will show both a continuum and line detection in each OB, so it can be used to check the wavelength calibration and how the line is affected by the reconstruction.
-If you did not observe specific targets for this purpose, you can also use one of your sience targets provided it at least as bright in the NIR continuum and not too extended.
+Some times we chose instead (or in addition) to observe a z=0 galaxy with a Pashen-alpha line: it will show both a continuum and line detection in each OB, so it can be used to check the wavelength calibration and how the line is affected by the reconstruction.
+If you did not observe specific targets for this purpose, you can also use one of your science targets, provided it at least as bright in the NIR continuum and not too extended.

 NB: At this stage there are some other things we can do to improve the reduction, like improving the sky subtraction and astrometry, but we will see that later on.
 For now we will just check that the helper targets are well detected.
 To do these checks, you could use QFitsView and open each reduced cube one by one.
 This is tedious...
 Instead you can follow the procedure below, which I find more convenient.